Library cards will be issued to the following patrons free of charge:

 If a patron forgets their library card, an unexpired government issued form of photo identification, such as a photo driver’s license, may be used to verify identity and check out library materials.

-A library card may be issued to a permanent Washington Twp. resident who cannot furnish I.D. but who resides with a qualified resident who is willing to assume responsibility for the applicant’s card.
+A library card may be issued to a permanent Washington Township resident who cannot furnish identification but who resides with a qualified resident who is willing to assume responsibility for the applicant’s card.

 A qualified custodian:

-The applicant must be a permanent Washington Twp. resident who is a:
+The applicant must be a permanent Washington Township resident who is a:

-• spouse who does not have I.D. and whose name does not appear on any documentation accepted as I.D.
+- spouse who does not have identification and whose name does not appear on any documentation accepted as I.D.

-• child over the age of 18 who does not have I.D.
+- child over the age of 18 who does not have identification

-• relatives who do not have I.D. and are residing permanently with the custodian
+- relatives who do not have identification and are residing permanently with the custodian

 Homebound and disabled patrons can authorize an individual to use or obtain a library card in their name in order to borrow library materials and renew borrowing privileges on their behalf.
 The authorized person must not have a suspended library card.
-The authorized person does not have to be a library cardholder but must present a photo I.D. for identification purposes.
+The authorized person does not have to be a library cardholder but must present a photo identification.

 Patrons are responsible for their library cards.
 Library staff cannot monitor the possible use of library cards by persons other than the original cardholder.
 Patrons are responsible for knowing the due date for all materials borrowed from the library and returning materials before or on this date.
 Materials returned after the due date will accrue overdue fines.
 Patrons with fines exceeding $10.00 in total will lose borrowing privileges until their fines are paid.
 Cardholders are limited to checking out three holiday books owned by the Margaret E. Heggan Free Public Library during the season in which the holiday is celebrated.
 Materials may not be renewed if on request (on hold) by another patron.
 Patrons should be aware that policies may vary for materials borrowed from other LOGIN libraries.
 The Margaret E. Heggan Free Public Library is not responsible for fines or fees charged by other libraries in the consortium.